gentoolink/canbikebcmainpage/content/pages/services.md

 # What Services are provided when you purchase a course for your organization?

+Full Day of cycling training consisting of class room instruction and real world instructor lead cycling on the road.

 Chuck Glover provides everything for your group of students to learn about improving their cycling skills for your organization.
 Chuck will